 Go check our web app, findmino.com.
 It’s a free web app where you can perform a quick but firm assessment of what your skills and preferences are, and explore pretty much all career paths you could imagine.
 It’s personal, professional and fun.

 ✅ Write everything down.
-Practice talking about it in front of a mirror.
+Practice talking about it in front of a mirror or a friend.

 In the example of a logistics job or career: Go wonder how your urge for movement, social interaction, efficiency, complexity of logistics, or curiosity for automation connects with what you care about, what your skills are.